Remember the Cuban People’s Victory at the Bay of Pigs

 By Carlos “Carlito” Rovira

 The Haitian Revolution is among the most spectacular events in Western Hemispheric history.
 It was a revolt executed by enslaved Africans on the island of Española.
-This rebellious storm 220 years ago marked the beginning of the end for the vile system of chattel slavery in the Americas.
+This rebellious storm which began on August 21, 1791, and lasted to January 1, 1804, marked the beginning of the end for the vile system of chattel slavery in the Americas.

 Bourgeois historians tend to automatically distort facts and formulate narratives that overshadow the Haitian Revolution by overly glorifying the French and so-called American “revolution”, two monumental events in capitalism’s development.